Dog in Clinic

 Effectiveness

 In a 56-day field study, 355 dogs with modified NYHA Class II, III, or IV CHF due to AVVI or DCM were randomly assigned to either the active control (enalapril maleate) or the Vetmedin (pimobendan) treatment group.
-Of the 355 dogs, 52% were male, and 48% were female; 72% were diagnosed with AVVI, and 28% were diagnosed with DCM; 34% had Class II, 47% had Class III, and 19% had Class IV CHF.
-Dogs in age and weight from 1 to 17 years and 3.3 to 191 lb, respectively.
-The most common breeds were mixed breed, Doberman Pinscher, Cocker Spaniel, Miniature/Toy Poodle, Maltese, Chihuahua, Miniature Schnauzer, Dachshund, and Cavalier King Charles Spaniel.
+Of the 355 dogs, 52% were male, and 48% were female; 72% were diagnosed with AVVI, and 28% were diagnosed with DCM; 34% had Class II, 47% had Class III, and 19% had Class IV CHF—dogs in age and weight from 1 to 17 years and 3.3 to 191 lb, respectively.
+The most common breeds were mixed breeds, Doberman Pinscher, Cocker Spaniel, Miniature/Toy Poodle, Maltese, Chihuahua, Miniature Schnauzer, Dachshund, and Cavalier King Charles Spaniel.

 The 180 dogs (130 AVVI, 50 DCM) in the active control group received enalapril maleate (0.5 mg/kg once or twice daily), and all except two received furosemide.
 Per protocol, all dogs with DCM in the active control group received digoxin.
 The 175 dogs (126 AVVI, 49 DCM) in the Vetmedin group received pimobendan (0.5 mg/kg/day divided into two portions that were not necessarily equal, and the portions were administered approximately 12 hours apart), and all but 4 received furosemide.
 Digoxin was optional for treating supraventricular tachyarrhythmia in either treatment group, as was the addition of a β-adrenergic blocker if digoxin was ineffective in controlling heart rate.
 After initial treatment at the clinic on Day 1, dog owners were to administer the assigned product and concurrent medications for up to 56±4 days.
 The determination of effectiveness (treatment success) for each case was based on improvement in at least two of the three following primary variables:

-• modified NYHA classification;
+- modified NYHA classification;

-• pulmonary edema score by a masked veterinary radiologist;
+- pulmonary edema score by a masked veterinary radiologist;

-• the investigator’s overall clinical effectiveness score (based on physical examination, radiography, electrocardiography, and clinical pathology).
+- the investigator’s overall clinical effectiveness score (based on physical examination, radiography, electrocardiography, and clinical pathology).

 Attitude, pleural effusion, coughing, activity level, furosemide dosage change, cardiac size, body weight, survival, and owner observations were secondary evaluations contributing information supportive to product effectiveness and safety.
 Based on protocol compliance and individual case integrity, 265 cases (134 Vetmedin, 131 active control) were evaluated for treatment success on Day 29.
 See Table 1 for effectiveness results.